-When I design Full-Service EDDM®, I always set up my InDesign file according to the postcard size I’m printing, and then I draw a frame rectangle – fitting it perfectly to the edges of the page.
-Next, I place the EPS indicia file that matches my final postcard print size.
+With my postcard design, I always set up my InDesign file according to the postcard size I’m printing, and then I draw a frame rectangle – fitting it perfectly to the edges of the page.
+Next, I place the EPS indicia file that matches my final print size.
 Do not “fit to page”, “center” or make any additional adjustments to the file.
 It should place perfectly where it is to print.

 Return Address Placement

-If you follow these two simple placement requirements, your Full Service EDDM® postcards should be able to mail properly!
+If you follow these two simple placement requirements, your Every Door Direct Mail® postcard should be able to mail correctly!

 If you need further assistance with your EDDM® setup, feel free to contact our design department.
-We would be happy to help you set up the postal information or even help you design your postcard from scratch.
-Make sure you watch our video tutorial.
+We would be happy to help you set up the postal information or even help you design one from scratch for your next postcard marketing campaign.